Rosalita/go-epcc-client/README.md

 # go-epcc-client
 A simple API client built in Go to interact with EPCC endpoints.

-This project was created as a learning activity while onboarding.
+This project was created as a learning activity.

 # Setup
 ## Create the following environment variables